boostercloud/docs-site/source/includes/_00-overview.md

 GraphQL is nice on the client side, but on the backend, it requires you to do quite some work.
-Defining resolvers, schema, operations, and friends, takes some time, and it is not the most thrilling work you can do.
+Defining resolvers, schema, operations, and friends take some time, and it is not the most thrilling work you can do.
 Especially when your domain has nothing to do with managing a GraphQL API.

-Each Command is mapped to a GraphQL mutation, and each ReadModel, is mapped to a GraphQL query or subscription.
+Each Command is mapped to a GraphQL mutation, and each ReadModel is mapped to a GraphQL query or subscription.

-Just write your Booster app as you would do normally, and enjoy a GraphQL API for free, with it's schema, operations and everything.
+Just write your Booster app as you would do normally, and enjoy a GraphQL API for free, with its schema, operations, and everything.

-## Fasten your seatbelts
+## Fasten your seat belts

 This is a simplified view of Booster.
-It supports more other features that will definitely speed-up your development process.
+It supports many other features that will definitely speed-up your development process.
 Among them:

 * Automatic Migrations - with them you can easily introduce changes in your data